lianaaydinyan/CharacterDeviceDriver/README.md

 - **Kernel Memory Management**: Uses `kmalloc` and `kfree` for memory allocation.

 ## 🚀 Installation & Usage
+#### Note:
+#### This project was developed and tested on Debian, running in a Google Cloud VM.
+If using a similar setup, ensure you have administrative privileges and follow these steps.
 ### 1️⃣ Build the Module
 ```sh
 make